-Test beds, which are controlled experimental platforms that mimic specific conditions for conducting testing of new technologies, products or services, play a crucial role in ensuring
+Test beds, which are controlled experimental platforms that mimic specific conditions for conducting testing of new technologies, products or services, play a crucial role in ensuring that technologies are thoroughly evaluated and refined before widespread implementation.

-&lt;sup>52 A number of initiatives have been introduced including: STI capacity-building programmes in LDCs in the areas of biotechnology; SDG Impact Accelerator projects in Bangladesh and Uganda to unlock entrepreneurial talent and leverage emergent technologies to improve livelihoods; and an innovation programme focused on supporting LDCs to exploit their latecomer advantages and leverage existing technologies through entrepreneurial activity as well as enhancing their capacity to find, adapt and adopt proven, off-the-shelf technologies.
-For more information, please refer to https://www.un.org/ldcportal/content/technology-bank-ldcs-0 that technologies are thoroughly evaluated and refined before widespread implementation.
 As the innovation landscape has grown more interconnected, test beds have expanded beyond individual institutions or corporations and are now often open and shared platforms.
 Apart from facilitating collaboration among stakeholders, open test beds can reduce the cost and difficulty of setting up individual test environments and collecting user feedback, especially for developing countries, by pooling resources and existing knowledge while supporting users from their geographical location.